-In 2014 we teamed up with Ashoka, the world's oldest and our main target groups, while for Ashoka they are valuable networking partners who are willing to make active contribuone aspect that is common to all of them: the generation of a 'social profit'.
-By translating a social problem into a business solution that is capable of bringing about a system change.
+In 2014 we teamed up with Ashoka, the world's oldest and largest not-for-profit networking organisation for social entrepreneurs.
+Both Van Lanschot and Ashoka have close connections with high net-worth individuals, company directors and owners of family businesses.
+These are among our main target groups, while for Ashoka they are valuable networking partners who are willing to make active contributions to the success of committed social entrepreneurs.
+There are many definitions of social entrepreneurship, but there is one aspect that is common to all of them: the generation of a 'social profit'.
+By translating a social problem into a business case, a social entrepreneur is able to come up with a lasting solution that is capable of bringing about a system change.